#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 • Muscle spasms or tension

-Your accident doctor will conduct a thorough physical exam to assess pain, range of motion, swelling, bruising, or other visible signs of a problem area.
+Your accident doctor will conduct a thorough physical exam to assess pain, range of motion, swelling, bruising, or other visible signs.
 This helps determine whether further testing or imaging is needed.

 Depending on your symptoms, you may be referred to: